 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Springfield experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 4.0 months, from May 22 to September 22, during which time the comfort level is muggy, oppressive, or miserable at least 18% of the time.
-The muggiest day of the year is July 23, with muggy conditions 69% of the time.
+The muggier period of the year lasts for 4.0 months, from May 21 to September 23, during which time the comfort level is muggy, oppressive, or miserable at least 17% of the time.
+The month with the most muggy days in Springfield is July, with 21.0 days that are muggy or worse.